20 Most Common Medication Errors and Prevention Methods

 How to prevent it:

-Use systems with time alerts
+• Use systems with timing alerts or reminders

-Have clear timing plans for staff
+• Provide clear timing guidance for staff

 6. Wrong Formulation Error